Biography

 2021 Volta Basel – Mark Hachem Gallery, Basel, Switzerland.

-2020 Mark Hachem Gallery, group exhibition, Beirut, Lebanon.
+2020 Beirut Art Scene – Mark Hachem Gallery, Beirut, Lebanon.

 2019 Beirut Art Fair – Mark Hachem Gallery, Beirut, Lebanon.

-2018 Contemporary Art Platform, CAP Kuwait, “Cultural Narratives” group exhibition organized by Selections
+2018 Contemporary Art Platform, CAP Kuwait, “Cultural Narratives”, Selections Arts, Kuwait.

-2018 International Print Festival, Life N Style, group exhibition, Contemporary Art Space, Georgia.
+2018 International Print Festival, Life N Style, Contemporary Art Space, Georgia.

-2018 Art Week Dubai, “Cultural Narratives” group exhibition organized by Selections, Alserkal Avenue Dubai, UAE.
+2018 Art Week Dubai, “Cultural Narratives”, Selections Arts, Alserkal Avenue Dubai, UAE.

 2017 Red Dot Miami Art Fair, Esquisse Gallery, Miami, USA.

-2017 Lebanese Cultural Week in Kuwait, group exhibition organized by the Lebanese Ministry of Culture, Kuwait.
+2017 Lebanese Cultural Week in Kuwait, organized by the Lebanese Ministry of Culture, Kuwait.

-2017 Artspace Gallery, “Freestanding” group sculpture exhibition, under the curation of Cesar Nammour, Beirut,
+2017 Artspace Gallery, “Freestanding”, curated by Cesar Nammour, Beirut, Lebanon.

-2016 Lebanese National Library of Beirut, “Bitasarrof” group exhibition, Beirut, Lebanon.
+2016 Lebanese National Library of Beirut, “Bitasarrof”, Beirut, Lebanon.

 2016 Beirut Art Fair – Art on 56th Gallery, Beirut, Lebanon.